ProjectLibertyLabs/gateway/docs/src/README.md

 <!-- Add more visual elements to the services -->

-- Identity
+- Add decentralized authentication and onboarding workflows
-- Graph
+- Connect your users with their universal social graph
-- Content
+- Read, write, and interact with social media content
 - More coming...

 ## Web2 API Simplicity with Decentralized Power